design-first/system-runtime-documentation/docs/Extend System Runtime.md

 npm run dev
 ```

-All the modifications to the source code of System Runtime will:
-*  build System Runtime core module for the server library and
+All the modifications to the source code of System Runtime will build System Runtime core module.
-*  build System Runtime core module for the server library.

 ### Update source code